China-LiuXiaopeng/BraTS-DMFNet/submission results/README.md

     -3.4921865 5.863213

-  Pay more attention to the fractional part, it should have no deviation.
+  Pay more attention to the fractional part, it should have no deviation (Don't use 64-bit floating way to normalize the data)

 (3)Finally, check the model output of "model_last.pth" file in the BraTS 2018 validation set.
 Normally, the number of the pixel per category is consistent to followings.